Absence of barren plateaus and scaling of gradients in the energy optimization of isometric tensor network states: Introduction and summary of results

 \subsection{Main results and methods}

-The TNS optimization problems for (few-site) product operators considered in Refs.~\cite{Liu2022-129,Garcia2023-2023,Zhao2021-5,Martin2023-7} are of course solved by product states composed of the single-site ground states of the operators $\hh_i$.
-Such optimization problems are hence of little practical relevance.
-We extend the prior work, showing that, for extensive Hamiltonians $\hH=\sum_i\hh_i$ with finite-range interactions $\hh_i$, no barren plateaus occur for MPS, TTNS, and MERA with arbitrarily large bond dimensions.
-We elucidate the scaling of gradient variances with respect to the bond dimension.
+We extend the prior work, considering groundstate problems for extensive Hamiltonians $\hH=\sum_i\hh_i$ with finite-range interactions $\hh_i$, which are generally QMA complete.
+We show that the corresponding energy optimization with respect to MPS, TTNS, and MERA and any bond dimensions has no barren plateaus and elucidate the scaling of gradient variances with respect to the bond dimension and layer number.

 Instead of employing particular parametrizations for the TNS tensors, we formulate the optimization problems in terms of Riemannian gradients.
 All results are based on first- and second-moment Haar-measure integrals over the relevant unitary groups.
-Choosing $\Tr\hh_i=0$, the Haar-averaged energy gradients are zero and the scaling of average gradient variances is deduced from the spectra of quantum channels that propagate in the spatial direction for MPS and in the preparation direction for TTNS and MERA.
+The Haar-averaged energy gradients are zero and the scaling of gradient variances is deduced from the spectra of quantum channels that propagate in the spatial direction for MPS and in the preparation direction for TTNS and MERA.